NovaXNakul/Nyayaflow/README.md

 ### The Problem We Solve

-Judicial systems globally face a critical bottleneck: **court judgments are dense, unstructured documents** that require:
+Government legal departments and judicial workflows often face a critical bottleneck: **court judgments are dense, unstructured documents** that require:
 - ⏱️ **Hours of manual reading** per judgment
 - 🔍 **Complex interpretation** of legal language and directives
 - ⚠️ **High risk of compliance gaps** due to human error